Abigail's Party: Plot

 The terrain is "the London side of Essex", "theoretical Romford" according to Leigh.
-Beverly Moss invites her new neighbours, Angela and Tony, who moved into the road just two weeks ago, over for drinks.
+Beverley Moss invites her new neighbours, Angela and Tony, who moved into the road just two weeks ago, over for drinks.
 She has also invited her neighbour Susan (Sue), divorced for three years, whose fifteen-year-old daughter Abigail is holding a party at home.
-Beverly's husband Laurence comes home late from work, just before the guests arrive.
-The gathering starts off in a stiff, insensitive, British middle-class way as the virtual strangers tentatively gather, until Beverly and Laurence start sniping at each other.
-As Beverly serves more drinks and the alcohol takes effect, Beverly flirts more and more overtly with Tony, as Laurence sits impotently by.
-After a tirade when Beverly insists on showing off her kitsch print Wings of Love, Laurence suffers a fatal heart attack.
+Beverley's husband Laurence comes home late from work, just before the guests arrive.
+The gathering starts off in a stiff fashion as the virtual strangers tentatively gather, until Beverley and Laurence start sniping at each other.
+As Beverley serves more drinks and the alcohol takes effect, Beverley flirts more and more overtly with Tony, as Laurence sits impotently by.
+After a tirade when Beverley insists on showing off her kitsch print Wings of Love, Laurence suffers a fatal heart attack.

 Class

-Beverly, Tony and, to a lesser extent Angela, all speak with an accent centred on Essex or Estuary English.
+Beverley, Tony and, to a lesser extent Angela, all speak with an accent centred on Essex or Estuary English.
 Laurence's accent, more non-descript and less regional, makes him sound slightly more educated, while Sue's is much nearer to Received Pronunciation.

 Sue represents the middle class, being the ex-wife of an architect and living in one of the older houses on the street.
 She also brings a bottle of wine, and has not yet eaten, indicating that she is expecting dinner, as opposed to an extended evening of drinks.
 The others present have already had their "tea".
-Beverly and Laurence represent the aspirational lower middle class, and Tony and Angela—the "new arrivals"—are also lower middle class, but Tony is less successful than Laurence.
+Beverley and Laurence represent the aspirational lower middle class, and Tony and Angela—the "new arrivals"—are also lower middle class, but Tony is less successful than Laurence.

 Despite their similar background, Laurence seeks to differentiate between himself and Tony by highlighting the differences in their general level of culture, and makes a couple of condescending comments directed at him, and/or for Sue's benefit.
 For example, Laurence shows off a leather-bound collected works of Shakespeare to Sue (which we know are unread), after pointedly asking Tony if he reads, insinuating that he does not.